github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 1. Starts monitoring variant analysis
    1. Ready results are downloaded
 2. Can cancel analysis
-   1. Causes the actions run to be cancelled
+   1. Causes the actions run to be canceled

 #### Test case 4: When variant analysis state is in final state ("succeeded"/"failed"/"canceled")
 1. Stops monitoring variant analysis